List of PDC World Cup of Darts teams: Czech Republic

-After being forced to withdraw from the inaugural World Cup in 2010 due to inclement weather, the Czech Republic had to wait until 2015 to make their debut.
-They have been active in the tournament ever since, but have yet to win a match.
-Their average of 103.47 in their 2021 loss to Poland was the highest losing average in a first round match at the World Cup of Darts.
+After being forced to withdraw from the inaugural World Cup in 2010 due to inclement weather, the Czech Republic had to wait until 2015 to make its debut.
+They have been active in the tournament ever since, but had to wait until 2024 to reach the second round.
+Czechia reached the quarter-finals for the first time in 2025.

+Their average of 103.47 in their 2021 loss to Poland was the highest losing average in a first-round match at the World Cup of Darts.

 Denmark

 An ever-present in the competition, the Danes have never gone beyond the last 16 stage.

 England

-After the humiliating loss to Spain in the inaugural World Cup in 2010, England reached the final in the next 5 editions, winning 4 of them, thanks to the combination of Phil Taylor and Adrian Lewis.
-Since then, they only reached one final, in which they were whitewashed 3–0 by Wales.
+After the loss to Spain in the inaugural World Cup in 2010, England reached the final in the next 5 editions, winning 4 of them, thanks to the combination of Phil Taylor and Adrian Lewis.
+Since then, the team was only able to reach the final a single time, with fans dubbing the team was cursed ever since their last title.
+However, they were able to finally win their 5th World Cup in the 2024 edition, with the pairing of Luke Humphries and Michael Smith.

 Finland

 Another ever-present team, Finland's record is unspectacular with the exception of a surprise semi-final run in 2013, including an upset victory over the Dutch team of Michael van Gerwen and Raymond van Barneveld.